tubepress/tubepress/src/main/assembly/resources/wordpress/readme.txt

 Requires at least: 2.2
 Stable tag: trunk

-Displays gorgeous YouTube and Vimeo videos and galleries in your site.
-Please visit tubepress.com for more info!
+Modern video galleries for the web.
+Visit us at tubepress.com for more!

 == Description ==